Cleaning a Smoked Damaged Home

 - If you smell smoke, find the things in your room that absorb odors quickly and put them outside.
 These will probably include your carpets.

 As you can see, this is a very complicated process.
-So just make it easy for yourself and get a pro to do it for you.
-It will be done faster, and it will be done right.
+So make it easy for yourself and get a pro to do it for you.
+They will do it faster, and they will do it right.

 Need it Done Right?